Ratio of at least 1 adult to 5 children.

 - Within Playcentre, anyone who has one of the qualifications gazetted here (Early Childhood Services (Recognised Qualifications for Persons Responsible in a Playcentre) Notice – 2022-go4611 – New Zealand Gazette) is considered to be a “Person Responsible”.
 There can be more than one on any session or in any Playcentre.

 - Those holding a Level 7 primary teaching qualification must also hold the Playcentre Primary Teacher Bridging Award (PPTBA).
-Until 23 Apr 2023, primary teachers holding the Playcentre Educator Award (PEA) can be recognised as Person Responsible while they complete the bridging programme.
-From 24 Apr 2023, primary teachers must hold the Playcentre Primary Teacher Bridging Award to be recognised as Person Responsible.
+Through 16 July 2023, primary teachers holding the Playcentre Educator Award (PEA) can be recognised as Person Responsible if enrolled in and completing the bridging award.
+From 17 July 2023, primary teachers must hold the Playcentre Primary Teacher Bridging Award to be recognised as Person Responsible.

 - The regulations define the Person Responsible as being person(s) who are directly involved in, and primarily responsible for, the day-to-day education and care, comfort, and health and safety of the children.